Chukwu-oguike/Graph-Data-Structure/README.md

 # Graph-Data-Structure
-This program implements a graph data structure in Java
+This program implements an abstract data type for graphs in such a manner that other graph representation can be created by adapting the graph interface.